Netcracker/KubeMarine/documentation/Logging.md

 ## Output to Stdout

-By default, Kubetools already writes the logs to stdout, but this can be customized with the necessary parameters.
+By default, Kubemarine already writes the logs to stdout, but this can be customized with the necessary parameters.
 To do this, it is required to specify the special word `stdout` in the target and then list the following supported parameters:

 * level - The log output level.
 It determines which logs are displayed and which are not.
 The supported levels are: `verbose`, `debug`, `info`, `error`, and `critical`.